idris-Ak/soil-fullstack-webapp/README.md

 3.  **Graphical Metrics**:
     - **Average Number of Stars For Each Product**: A bar chart that displays the average number of stars for each product based on active reviews.
 This metric is useful for understanding user engagement and satisfaction with different products.
+    - **Incident Metric FOR Each Product**: The dashboard tracks key metrics such as total reviews, flagged reviews, and deleted reviews.
+These metrics provide insights into product popularity, review quality, and moderation efforts.
+This data helps product managers and marketing teams enhance customer satisfaction and product integrity.
+    - **

 ### Scenarios Handled
 1. **Profanity and Offensive Language**: